moodoid/value_at_risk/README.md

 # value_at_risk

-### Calculate Value-at-Risk (VaR) of a portfolio through historical and parametric methods
+Calculate Value-at-Risk (VaR) of a portfolio through historical and parametric methods

+## Installation
+`pip install value_at_risk`

+##Usage
 ```
+import pandas as pd
+import datetime as dt
+import numpy as np
 from value_at_risk import VAR
 idx_len = 10000
 mu = 0